-In the \textbf{T} zone, at $r\gsim 0.6r_{\rm shock}$, $F_{\rm therm,r}$ is directed outwards and is stronger than the inwards gravitational force, monotonically increasing from $\sim |F_{\rm grav,r}|$ at $r\sim 0.6\,r_{\rm shock}$ to $\sim 4|F_{\rm grav,r}|$ at $r\sim r_{\rm shock}$.
-This excess in the outwards thermal pressure force is partially balanced by a strong inwards inertial force, $F_{\rm inertial,r}$, which grows in amplitude from $\sim (0.3-2)|F_{\rm grav,r}|$ in the same radial range.
-The inwards inertial force in this region is dominated by the $-v_r \partial v_r/\partial r$ term (centre panel, red lines), which grows in amplitude from $\sim (1.5-3)|F_{\rm grav,r}|$.
+In the \textbf{T} zone, at $r\gsim 0.6r_{\rm shock}$, $F_{\rm therm,r}$ is directed outwards and is stronger than the gravitational force inwards, monotonically increasing from $\sim |F_{\rm grav,r}|$ at $r\sim 0.6\,r_{\rm shock}$ to $\sim 4|F_{\rm grav,r}|$ at $r\sim r_{\rm shock}$.
+This excess in the force of the external thermal pressure is partially balanced by a strong inertial force in the inside, $F_{\rm inertial,r}$, which increases in amplitude from $\sim (0.3-2)|F_{\rm grav,r}|$ in the same radial range.
+The inwards inertial force in this region is dominated by the $-v_r \partial v_r/\partial r$ term (centre panel, red lines), which increases in amplitude from $\sim (1.5-3)|F_{\rm grav,r}|$.
 As discussed in \se{summation}, this term contributes to the radial components of both the ram pressure force (\equnp{Mram}, dot-dashed red line) and the turbulent pressure force (\equnp{Mturb_r}, solid red line).
-The ram pressure force can be visualized by examining the radial velocity profiles in \fig{radial inflows}.
+The ram pressure force can be visualised by examining the radial velocity profiles in \fig{radial inflows}.
 While the velocity in the sheet is roughly constant in the \textbf{T} zone, the inwards velocity outside the sheet decreases from $\sim v_{\rm vir}$ at $r_{\rm shock}$ to $\sim 0$ at $0.6\, r_{\rm shock}$, resulting in $-v_r \partial v_r/\partial r<0$.
-In the outer \textbf{T} zone, $0.8\lsim r/r_{\rm shock}$ where there is a positive radial acceleration term (\fig{summation method}), the ram pressure force dominates over the turbulent pressure force which actually becomes negligibly small at $r\gsim r_{\rm shock}$.
+In the outer \textbf{T} zone, $0.8\lsim r/r_{\rm shock}$ where there is a positive radial acceleration term (\fig{summation method}), the ram pressure force dominates over the turbulent pressure force, which actually becomes negligibly small at $r\gsim r_{\rm shock}$.
 In the inner \textbf{T} zone, $0.6\lsim r/r_{\rm shock}\lsim 0.8$ where the radial velocity field is in steady-state (\fig{summation method}), the ram pressure and turbulent pressure forces are comparable.
-The two shear forces, $r\phi$ and $rz$ (\equsnp{Mturb_p}-\equmnp{Mturb_z}, orange and blue lines in the centre panel, respectively), are dominated by residual motions (solid lines), while shear generated by the mean flow (dot-dashed lines) is negligible.
+The two shear forces, $r\phi$ and $rz$ (\equsnp{Mturb_p}-\equmnp{Mturb_z}, orange and blue lines in the centre panel, respectively), are dominated by residual motions (solid lines), while the shear generated by the mean flow (dot-dashed lines) is negligible.
 Together with the centrifugal forces (purple dot-dashed and solid lines for mean and residual rotation, respectively), these four terms combine to produce a net outwards force that is smaller than both the thermal and ram pressure forces throughout this region.
-To summarize, strong thermal pressure gradients in the \textbf{T} zone support the filament against both gravity and ram pressure from inflowing gas.
-At $r\lsim 0.8\, r_{\rm shock}$, the gas is roughly in a steady state, while at $r\gsim 0.8\, r_{\rm shock}$ the velocity field is accelerating outwards in response to the shock.
+In summary, strong thermal pressure gradients in the \textbf{T} zone support the filament against both gravity and ram pressure from the inflowing gas.
+At $r\lsim 0.8\, r_{\rm shock}$, the gas is roughly in a steady state, while at $r\gsim 0.8\, r_{\rm shock}$ the velocity field accelerates outwards in response to the shock.